Reporting Unauthorized Camps

 Illegal camping in parks presents hazards to people (including the campers themselves) as well as to property.
 We frequently encounter illegal camping while we carry out restoration activities in natural areas, and we strive to address it compassionately as well as safely.

-To ensure a consistent, coordinated, and humane response to campers throughout the city, in April 2008 the City of Seattle issued rules and guidelines for all property-owning departments: administrative rules and an Executive Order on unauthorized encampments.
+To ensure a consistent, coordinated, and humane response to campers throughout the city, in April 2008 the City of Seattle issued rules and guidelines for all property-owning departments.
+The City updated the Multi-Department Rules in April 2017: http://www.seattle.gov/Documents/Departments/FAS/Rules/MDAR-final-17-01.pdf

-- Send an email to your Plant Ecologist detailed information about what you reported (e.g.) the number of camps and people present, location – a simple map and/or photo will help identify the area – potential hazards, and any other relevant information).
+3. Send an email to your Plant Ecologist with detailed information about what you reported (e.g. the number of camps and people present, a simple map and/or photo to help identify the location – potential hazards, and any other relevant information.)

 More Information to Consider

-- Be mindful of personal safety: Work in teams as much as possible.
+4. Be mindful of personal safety and do not approach camps: Work in teams as much as possible.
 Always wear Seattle Parks-supplied orange safety vests while working in a park.
 Always carry a safety whistle and cellphone.
 Know your exact location and pay attention to your immediate surroundings.

-- Report discarded needles, syringes and other SHARPS: Monday-Friday, 7 a.m.-3:30 p.m., contact the Parks Maintenance Request Line at 206-684-7250.
-After hours and on weekends, contact the Park Duty Officer Pager, 206-982-4583.
-Report anytime with the Find it, Fix App on your smartphone.
-More information available at: http://www.seattle.gov/customer-service-bureau/hazardous-materials-reporting
+5. Report discarded needles, syringes and other sharps to the Parks Maintenance Request Line at 206-684-7250.
+You can also report with the Find it, Fix App on your smartphone.
+More information available at:http://www.seattle.gov/customer-service-bureau/hazardous-materials-reporting

-- Get to know your area’s Community Police Officers.
+6. Get to know your area’s Community Police Officers.
 Seattle Parks’ Security Officer can help you communicate with Seattle Police—ask your Plant Ecologist to put you in touch with the Parks Security Officer.
-(Crime data information for your neighborhood is available from Seattle Police.)

-- Factor in principles of Crime Prevention Through Environmental Design (CPTED) in the restoration process:
+7. Incorporate principles of Crime Prevention Through Environmental Design (CPTED) in your restoration process:

 - Natural Surveillance: Keep some vegetation low or maintained in troublesome areas so that people can be easily seen by other users, staff, and anyone who may pass by the park.
 Keep this in mind when making plant selections and maintaining official trail corridors.